Alejuda/Alejuda/README.md

   stack: [JavaScript, React, Redux, Ruby on Rails, HTML/CSS, Bootstrap, Tailwind],
   background: ['Industrial Engineering degree', 'Awesome comunication skills'],
-  lastProject: 'React weather app fetching data from an API',
+  lastProject: 'weather app that pulls from the OpenWeather API to allow users to search for the forecast in any city.
+Built with React.',
   reachMe: 'nachofino98@gmail.com'
 }